TrueConf Group Features

 • Adjustable overlap ratio

-• Voice activation: everyone can see each other in a common video layout and hear one another; the layout switches when an active speaker is detected.
+• Voice activation: everyone sees each other in a common video layout and can hear each other; the layout switches when an active speaker is detected.

-• Everyone on screen mode: everyone can see each other in a common video layout and hear each other.
+• Conference mode All on Screen: everyone can see each other in a common video layout and hear each other.

-• The Video Lecture conference mode allows everyone to see the local camera image and hear each other.
+• The Video Lecture conference mode: everyone sees the local camera feed and hears each other.

 • Prohibition on receiving and forwarding presentations from remote participants

-• Display MAC and IP address, connection status to SIP registrar, H.323 gatekeeper, and other services.
+• Displaying the MAC and IP addresses, connection status to the SIP registrar, H.323 gatekeeper, and other services

-• Viewing and editing system settings, devices, protocols, network connection parameters, external services, call reception settings, and other available functionalities.
+• Viewing and editing system settings, devices, protocols, network connection parameters and external services, call reception settings, and other available functionalities.

 • Viewing and managing your cameras, including saving and restoring settings, saving and viewing angles, switching camera positions, etc.

-• Management, viewing, starting and stopping presentations, selecting sources, built-in file browser for files stored on the integrated SSD and connected USB drives.
+• Manage, view, start and stop presentations, select sources, use the built-in file browser for files uploaded to the internal SSD and connected via USB.

 • Viewing and editing address book contacts

-• Managing the current video conferencing session, switching video layouts, turning peripheral media devices on/off, adjusting cameras, etc.
+• Managing the current video conferencing session, switching video layouts, enabling/disabling peripheral media devices, camera control, etc.

-• Initiating outgoing calls using the address book and by entering arbitrary strings (number, IP address, URI)
+• Initiate outgoing calls via the address book or by entering arbitrary strings (number, IP address, URI).

-• Receiving incoming calls, visual and acoustic indication of user response waiting
+• Receiving incoming calls, visual and acoustic indication while waiting for user response

-• Calendar, viewing event information, selecting the desired period, displaying the time, name, and venue address
+• Calendar, event information viewing, selecting the desired period, displaying the time, name, and venue address of the event

-• System log, downloading the log to a USB drive
+• System log, download log to USB drive

 • Network packet log.
 Enabling and disabling network traffic recording.
-Recording network traffic onto the built-in SSD.
-Downloading the log to a USB drive is described in the corresponding section.
+Recording network traffic to the built-in SSD.
+Downloading the log to a USB drive is described in the relevant section.

-• Date and Time Management: NTP, Time Zone, Date Setting
+• Date and Time Management: NTP, Time Zone, Date Settings

 • Power Management and Sleep Mode